Nero's Inferno

 The Great Fire fundamentally transformed Rome's urban landscape.
 Nero instituted new building regulations requiring wider streets, stone construction, and improved access to water.
 The city that rose from the ashes was more organized and fire-resistant, though these improvements came at the cost of its ancient character.

-The persecution of Christians set a precedent for state-sponsored religious persecution that would continue sporadically for over two centuries.
-The event became deeply embedded in Christian historical memory, with Nero cast as the first systematic persecutor of the faith.
-This narrative would influence Christian-Roman relations until Constantine's conversion in the fourth century.
+The persecution of Christians set a precedent for state-sponsored religious violence that would continue sporadically for over two centuries.
+Nero became fixed in Christian historical memory as the first systematic persecutor of the faith, and that narrative shaped Christian-Roman relations until Constantine's conversion in the fourth century.

-The fire also marked a turning point in Nero's reign.
-The enormous cost of rebuilding the city, combined with the lavish spending on his Domus Aurea, led to increased taxation and economic strain throughout the empire.
-Public opinion never fully recovered, contributing to the rebellion that would eventually end his rule in 68 CE.
+The fire also marked a turning point in Nero's reign itself.
+The enormous cost of rebuilding the city, compounded by lavish spending on the Domus Aurea, led to increased taxation and economic strain throughout the empire.
+Public opinion never fully recovered, and the resentment that built in those years contributed to the rebellion that ended his rule in 68 CE.

 Looking Ahead